JustWhit3/osmanip/README.md

 - All the functions used to manipulate these sequences are [very easy to use](https://github.com/JustWhit3/osmanip/blob/main/examples/manipulators.cpp) and don't require complex code signatures.
 - All the most common ANSI sequences can be manipulated.
+- Using the [OS_Decorator](https://github.com/JustWhit3/osmanip/blob/main/include/manipulators/printer.hpp#:~:text=*/-,class%20OS_Decorator,-%7B) class you can set the style of an output stream at the beginning of your program and keep it unchanged until the end.

 Why choosing this library for progress bars?
 Some properties: